Supreme Court Upholds Free Speech in Wikimedia Case, Sets Aside Takedown Order

 Indiamart cannot claim Intermediary Status, says Delhi High Court

-Indiamart cannot claim Intermediary Status, says Delhi High Court Featured image for Indiamart cannot claim Intermediary Status, says Delhi High Court
+Indiamart cannot claim Intermediary Status, says Delhi High Court Featured image for article: Indiamart cannot claim Intermediary Status, says Delhi High Court

 Indiamart is prima facie infringing Puma’s trademark, and it cannot claim intermediary safe harbour as its actions do not amount to the requisite due diligence required under the intermediary guidelines, says the Delhi High Court.